Squats Are For Every Body

 And squats are lost to most North Americans because we stopped squatting after the age of three and started sitting exclusively in chairs.
 After 10-50 years of this, our bodies just can’t squat any more (even though they’re champion sitters)!

-Today I’m sharing my #1 favourite exercise to help ANYONE get more of the goodness of squats into their lives.
+Today I’m sharing an exercise I love to help ANYONE get more of the goodness of squats into their lives.

 Why Can’t YOUR Body Squat?